 Answer: Core operations of DevOps in terms of development and infrastructure are:

 - Application development – Developing a product that is able to meet all customer requirements and offers a remarkable level of quality

-- Code coverage – Measurement of the total number of blocks or lines or arcs of the code executed while the automated tests are running
+- Code coverage – a measurement of the total number of blocks or lines or arcs of the code executed while the automated tests are running

 - Configuration – Allowing the product to be used in an optimum way

 - Deployment – Installing the software to be used by the end-user

 - Orchestration – Arrangement of several automated tasks

 - Packaging – Activities involved when the release is ready for deployment

 - Provisioning – Ensuring that the infrastructure changes arrive just-in-time with the code that requires it